Northern Illinois University's

 - A fellowship recipient must inform the Center of any change in his/her program of study, residence or academic status.

-- Undergraduate fellowship recipients are encouraged to present a paper at the annual NIU Southeast Asia Student Conference or at a different conference (only with the approval of the Center Director).
+- A fellowship recipient must present a paper at the annual NIU Southeast Asia Student Conference or at a different conference (only with the approval of the Center Director).